How I Treated My Plantar Fasciitis Heel and Foot Pain

 The can and the water bottle will help reduce the swelling, and as you roll your foot back and forth over it, you exercise your foot at the same time.

-Pain relievers with Acetaminophen, such as Tylenol, and with ibuprofen, such as Advil or Motrin, can help to temporarily reduce the inflammation and pain.
+Pain relievers with acetaminophen, such as Tylenol, or with ibuprofen, such as Advil or Motrin, can help to temporarily reduce the inflammation and pain.

 Stretching Exercise for Plantar Fasciitis

 You can use a frozen can or water bottle to ice and exercise your foot, as discussed previously.
 You can also roll your foot over a tennis ball.
 There are a variety of additional stretching exercises you can do to help increase the strength and mobility of the connecting tissue in your foot.